-In connection with the Reorganization Transactions and IPO, we acquired certain favorable tax attributes from Rumble Holdings LLC and H&W Investco Blocker II, LP (the "Blocker Companies") in the mergers of the Blocker Companies with and into XPO Inc. (the "Mergers"), and in connection with the contribution of LLC Units by certain equity holders of XPO Holdings to XPO Inc. in exchange for shares of Class A common stock (the "IPO Contribution"), the redemption of Class A-5 Units of XPO Holdings in connection with the IPO (the "Class A-5 Unit Redemption"), and acquisitions by XPO Fitness, Inc. of LLC Units from certain Continuing Pre-IPO LLC Members in connection with the IPO.
-In addition, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes for us.
-These tax attributes would not be available to us in the absence of those transactions and are expected to reduce the amount of tax that we would otherwise be required to pay in the future.
+In connection with the Reorganization Transactions and IPO, we acquired certain favorable tax attributes from Rumble Holdings LLC and H&W Investo Blocker II, LP (the "Blocker Companies") in the mergers of the Blocker Companies with and into XPO Inc. (the "Mergers"), and in connection with the contribution of LLC Units by certain equity holders of XPO Holdings to XPO Inc. in exchange for shares of Class A common stock (the "IPO Contribution"), the redemption of Class A-5 Units of XPO Holdings in connection with the IPO (the "Class A-5 Unit Redemption"), and acquisitions by XPO Fitness, Inc. of LLC Units from certain Continuing Pre-IPO LLC Members in connection with the IPO.
+In addition, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes from Rumble Holdings LLC and H&W Investoe Blocker II, LP (the "Blocker Companies"), and in connection with the contribution of Class A-5 Units of XPO Holdings in connection with the IPO.
+In addition, future taxable redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash, and other transactions described herein are expected to result in favorable tax attributes from Rumble Holdings LLC and H&W Investoe Blocker II, LP (the "Holdings In Connection with the contribution of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from certain Continuing Pre-IPO LLC Members of LLC Units from cer

-Upon the completion of the IPO, we entered into a tax receivable agreement (the "TRA"), pursuant to which we are generally required to pay to the Continuing Pre-IPO LLC Members, the owners of the Blocker Companies and any future party to the TRA (the "TRA parties") in the aggregate 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of (i) certain favorable tax attributes we acquired from the Blocker Companies in the Mergers (including net operating losses and the Blocker Companies' allocable share of existing tax basis), (ii) increases in our allocable share of existing tax basis and tax basis adjustments that resulted or may result from (x) the IPO Contribution, the Class A-5 Unit Redemption, and the purchase of LLC Units from Continuing Pre-IPO LLC Members in the IPO, (y) future taxable redemptions and exchanges of LLC Units by Continuing Pre-IPO LLC Members, and (z) certain payments made under the TRA, and (iii) deductions in respect of interest under the TRA.
+Upon the completion of the IPO, we entered into a TRA, pursuant to which we are generally required to pay to the Continuing Pre-IPO LLC Members, the owners of the Blocker Companies and any future party to the TRA (the "TRA parties") in the aggregate 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of (i) certain favorable tax attributes we acquired from the Blocker Companies in the Mergers (including net operating losses and the Blocker Companies' allocable share of existing tax basis), (ii) increases in our allocable share of existing tax basis adjustments that resulted or may result from (x) the IPO Contribution, the Class A-5 Unit Redemption, and the purchase of LLC Units from Continuing Pre-IPO LLC Members in the IPO, (y) future taxable redemptions and exchanges of LLC Units by Continuing Pre-IPO LLC Members, and (z) certain payments made under the TRA, and (iii) deductions in respect of interest under the TRA.
 These payment obligations are obligations of XPO Fitness, Inc. and not of XPO Holdings.